-What are CBD Isolates?
+What is CBD Isolate?

-So, what are cannabidiol isolates?
+Before we make any sweeping conclusions about the safety of CBD Isolate, we should make sure everyone is on the same page.
+What exactly is CBD Isolate, and how does it differ from other CBD products?
 The answer is simple.
-They are cannabidiol.
-What qualifies cannabidiol to be called cannabidiol isolates is their purity.
-Cannabidiol isolates have been extracted from the same hemp plants as traditional CBD, they are simply more refined.
-The definition is right there in the name: isolate.
-The CBD has been isolated from all other compounds and terpenes.
-This extra refinement means CBD isolates are up to 99 percent pure CBD.
-They contain little or no left over organic plant matter or other compounds like “full-spectrum” CBD products might.
+It’s cannabidiol, and nothing else.
+What qualifies CBD to be called CBD Isolate is its purity.
+CBD Isolate has been extracted from the same hemp plants as traditional CBD, it is simply more refined.
+The definition is right there in the name: Isolate.
+The CBD has been Isolated from all other compounds and terpenes.
+This extra refinement means CBD Isolate is often over 99% pure CBD.
+It contains little-to-no left over organic plant matter or other compounds like “full-spectrum” CBD products might.

 Synthetic or natural?

-Are CBD isolates safe?
+Is CBD Isolate safe?

 CBD in general has few known side effects, and is non-addictive.
 CBD Isolate has not shown itself to be any different.
 While the risk of minor side effects such as drowsiness or an upset stomach are still present, you can feel as confident in CBD Isolate the same as you would with any other reliably-made CBD product.

 You should consult your doctor or another professional to determine the correct amount of CBD Isolate to take as well as the most helpful method of consumption.
 Many people take CBD Isolate as a component of other products, such as in gummies or part of topicals.
 CBD Isolate can also be used directly on its own as a tasteless white powder.
 While this taste-free aspect may be ideal for some, others find enjoying powdered CBD Isolate more desirable if it has been mixed into an oil or with honey.